 Oracles See the Future

-Given their ever-growing role within the crypto space, it’s hard to imagine a future where blockchain oracles don’t take center stage.
+Given their ever-growing role in crypto, it’s hard to imagine a future where blockchain oracles don’t take center stage.
 The ability to add trustless characteristics to off-chain transactions is a game-changer.

 You can expect to hear more about these exciting off-chain devices as their advantages become public knowledge.
-For now, you don’t need to consult an oracle to see that these blockchain instruments have a bright future ahead.
+But you don’t need to consult an oracle to see that these blockchain instruments have a bright future.